benjamin-allen/photon/Readme.md

 ### [Contributing]

 ### [Implementation Help]
 There is also a Doxygen file available.
-Simply go over to `doc` and run `doxygen doxyfile` to generate HTML docs.
+Simply `cd` over to `doc` and run `doxygen doxyfile` to generate HTML/LaTeX docs.

 # License
-Photon is licensed under the [MIT License]
+Photon is licensed under the [MIT License].

 [1]: https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system "Wikipedia entry"